 Make a dollhouse or mini animal house

-Have some mini toys or dolls at home?
-Grab a box, or find a spare cupboard where you can build them a little house or apartment.
+Even on rainy days, you can always make time for fun with your kids!
+If you have some mini toys or dolls at home, grab a box or find a spare cupboard where you can build them a little house or apartment.

 I used to make dollhouses and crafts a lot as a kid, and it was my favourite crafting activity.
 I once even made a mini washing machine for my dollhouse.

-To try this activity with your kids, check out My Froggy Stuff on YouTube.
-They make lots of videos on doll crafts, which are entertaining to watch and have lots of great ideas.
+To try this indoor activity with your kids, check out My Froggy Stuff on YouTube to get inspired.
+They make lots of videos on toys and doll crafts and have the best ideas to keep the kids entertained and engaged.

 Explore sensory art